 For my final day in Cyprus, I didn’t have much time to work with since my flight to Moscow was at 1:30pm.
-So, I got up at dawn, packed and checked out of the hotel – the areas I’d decided to visit were all back toward the airport.
+I got up at dawn, packed and checked out of the hotel since the areas I’d decided to visit were all back toward the airport.

-My final stop in Cyprus would be its capital of Nicosia (or the Greek name Lefkosia), Europe’s only divided capital.
-Defined by the UN-maintained buffer zone (the Green Line) the Northern, Turkish-controlled portion of the city is Nicosia, while the Southern, Greek controlled portion is Lefkosia.
+My final stop in Cyprus would be its capital of Nicosia (or the Greek name Lefkosia).
+Europe’s only divided capital, it is defined by the UN-maintained buffer zone (the Green Line), The Northern, Turkish-controlled portion of the city is Nicosia, while the Southern, Greek controlled portion is Lefkosia.
 I hoped to have time to see a little of both before heading to the airport.

 Crossing the Border

-Border crossing complete!
-I didn’t have much time to explore but I wandered down a few streets within Nicosia before heading back across the border to my car.
+I didn’t have much time to explore, but I wandered down a few streets within Nicosia before heading back across the border to my car.
 Mission accomplished, I made my way back to Larnaca to return the car and check-in for my flight.

 And the sheer size of the island and its cities can be overwhelming to the leisure traveler.
 It seems almost essential to have a car if you want to be able to see the sights since they are spread out all over the island.
 I spent a lot of my limited time driving between cities and sights.